Nantucket Travel Guide with the best beaches, restaurants and hidden gems on the island to help you plan the perfect vacation.

 We first visited Nantucket four years ago.
 I was in New York for the gift show and decided to make a trip to Nantucket and check out what all the hype was about.
 After all, it seems to be the place to be in the summer (according to Instagram, lol).
 So, we booked 3 nights in a tiny apartment above the shops on Centre Street.

 The second I saw the island come into view while on the flight from JFK, it was love at first sight.
 I don’t know how to explain it, but I was smitten.
 We spent three days exploring the island on bikes and when we left, I knew I had to come back.

 So, last year we booked a one week vacation rental.
 We explored every beach and area of the island.
-And we were having so much fun that we ended up extending our vacation to 11 days and moved into a fabulous cottage that I found on VRBO.
+And we were having so much fun that we ended up extending our vacation to 11 days and moved into a fabulous cottage rental that I found on VRBO.
 Before we even checked out at the end of our stay, I booked the same house for the next summer (which was the trip we just got back from).
 So, to say I am smitten with Nantucket is an understatement!

 This past trip was two weeks and this allowed us to explore every inch of the island.
 When I travel, I like to find the hidden gems and off-the-beaten-path stuff to do.
 And I took so many pictures and made so many notes that I knew I had to write a Nantucket travel guide.
-You can check out all my Nantucket highlights (there are 4) to see the spots we hit and get more ideas.
+You can check out all my Nantucket highlights (there are 4) on my Instagram page to see the spots we hit and get more ideas.
 But, I will try and break down all of my favorite places to visit, stay, eat and explore.

 Places to Stay In Nantucket